ibm-cloud-docs/app-configuration/ac-terraform-tutorial.md

 * Connect to your {{site.data.keyword.cloud_notm}} account with {{site.data.keyword.cloud_notm}} API Key.
 * Login to [{{site.data.keyword.cloud_notm}}](https://cloud.ibm.com/login){: external} and go to the **Manage** tile and select **Access(IAM)**, and then select **{{site.data.keyword.cloud_notm}} API Keys**.
 * Create an {{site.data.keyword.cloud_notm}} API Key and save the password.
+* For more information about the terraform provider plug in, see [Installing the IBM Cloud Provider plug-in](https://cloud.ibm.com/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-setup_cli#install_provider){: external}

 ## Building Infrastructure-as-Code
 {: #ac-infrastructure-as-code}